Skip to Content

 There are spring and winter varieties.

-Spring radishes prefer cooler weather and need to be harvested as soon as they are ready.
+Spring radishes prefer cooler weather and must be harvested as soon as ready.
 Winter radishes stay in the ground longer and have a more distinctive flavor.

 They also keep better once harvested.